 The combination of rules 3 and 4 could cause lots of issues as lower layers will need to access external services.
 This is handled by adding interfaces to the inner-most layer of the onion and registering the external services using dependency injection (DI).

-The figure below shows how I applied the Clean Code to my application, with is an e-commerce web site selling book, called the Book App.
+The figure below shows how I applied the Clean Architecture to my application, with is an e-commerce web site selling book, called the Book App.

-NOTE: I detail the modification that I make to Clean Code approach around the persistence (database) layer later in the article.
+NOTE: I detail the modification that I make to Clean Architecture approach around the persistence (database) layer later in the article.

-Links to more detailed information on clean code (unmodified)
+Links to more detailed information on Clean Architecture (unmodified)

 - The Clean Architecture by Robert C. Martin (Uncle Bob)